saulpw/visidata/docs/columns.md

 `z#`      vlen
 `z~`      anytype

-Columns usually begin as untyped.
-Odd results while working with numerical or datetime data is usually due to values being considered as strings, and the problem is solved by setting the correct type.
+Columns usually begin as untyped (`anytype`).
+Errors when working with numerical or datetime data is often due to values being considered as strings, and the problem is solved by setting the correct type.

 The `float` type uses Python's builtin `float()` constructor to parse the string, and it parses by using the decimal separator.